svennam92/microprofile-hol/README.md

 Helm is a tool that allows you to manage Kubernetes "charts".
 Charts are pre-configured Kubernetes resources.

+Later on, you'll deploy your microservices as Docker images from DockerHub to your cluster.
+However, the microservices need a set of dependencies to work properly - we can deploy these dependencies using Helm.

-For your microservices to work, you need to deploy a fabric layer provided by Microservice Builder, an IBM tool to streamline development.
+You'll deploy a fabric layer provided by Microservice Builder, an IBM tool to streamline development.
 This fabric allows you to connect up Liberty Microprofile instances with other services.
-The fabric layer greatly sped up development of this application and is required for execution of the app itself.
+The MicroProfile fabric layer greatly sped up development of this application and is required for execution of the app itself.
 In addition, you'll also deploy a sample ELK stack which allows you to retrieve metrics for the application in a Kibana dashboard.

 ### Installing prerequisites to our cluster